Ehrgein/Ehrgein/README.md

 ## What I'm up to

-- 🔭 I’m currently looking for a frontend dev position.
+- 🔭 I’m currently looking for a Frontend dev position.
 - 🌱 I’m currently learning Typescript, threeJs.
-- 📫 How to reach me: You can reach me on linkedin here: https://www.linkedin.com/in/alexisfordpy/
+-

 ## Languages and Tools I've used